Beliefs

 • Solve the consumer’s problem.
 Don’t make it about you.
 Make it about them.
 Make them care.

 • If a hamburger doesn’t taste good, lowering the price or including a shake won’t make it delicious.
+Address the elephant in the room, even if it stings a little.

 • New ideas can be scary.
 It’s often a good sign you’re onto something innovative and ownable.